 Systematic research, evidence evaluation, and logical reasoning skills for formal discourse.
 Equips speakers to organize persuasive arguments, identify fallacies, and execute strategic impact calculus during competitive engagement.

 A comprehensive ELA unit for 8th grade students comparing Byron Graves' novel 'Rez Ball' with its film adaptation.
-The unit focuses on character analysis, plot structure, literary elements, and comparative media studies through a 'Basketball Playbook' theme.
+The unit uses a 'Basketball Playbook' theme to explore character development, plot structure, and the consequences of fame and choice.

 A 6-lesson mini-unit for 6th-grade ELD students focused on listening and speaking skills for ELPA preparation.
 Students practice listening for main ideas, repeating phrases, describing processes, supporting opinions, and using precise spatial language for drawing.